Mayor & Town Council

 She has been involved in many recreation boards in Maple Creek including Minor Sports, Arena Board, Slo-pitch committee, and most recently, Golf Club Executive.

 Jill and her husband, Al, have been married for 22 years.
 Together, they have two sons, Matthew and Jeffrey.
 They have one grandchild.

-Jill is the chairperson of the General Government committee.
-She is also on the Protective Services and Utilities and Environment committees.
+Jill is the chairperson of the General Government committee and sits on the Protective Services and Utilities and Environment committees.